What can you do with a library card?

 Library cards are free to anyone who meets any of the following criteria:

-- You are a resident of the State of Ohio
+- Are a resident of the State of Ohio or a property owner in Hamilton County

 - You are associated with a member of an Ohio regional library system as a cardholder from a member library